MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-no-column.md

 3. On the **Settings** tab, select Forms.

-4. Select the entity for which you are seeing the error.
+4. Select the entity for which you're seeing the error.

 5. Under **Manage fields**, perform one of the following actions: